Sunuba/roc/README.md

 **Graphical.py**

-    It helps you graphicalls start attack on barbarians, explore kingdom automatically and take a screenshot
+    It helps you graphically start attack on barbarians, explore kingdom automatically and take a screenshot